 Tulster sells two different rigs for the G42.
 The first is called the Pilot: an OWB Kydex rig.
 The second is an IWB holster called the Profile.
 Both have a variety of color and belt loop options.
 Pricing varies depending on the model, finish and belt loop choices.

 The crew at Vedder Holsters have a variety of models that will fit the Glock 42.
 Among them are the:

 Prices range from $24.99 to $54.99 depending on model.
 The holsters are all Kydex or hybrid Kydex and leather creations, with the exception of the Four Way Belly Band.
 The Belly Band appears to be made of an elastic material.

 I am not familiar with the Vedder Holsters.
 If any of you are, perhaps you could take the time and send me a little feedback on them.
 They look well built, and I would appreciate your thoughts.
 However, I should note that these are some of the most popular rigs for the small Glock based on the feedback I have gotten so far.

 If you are aware of other holsters coming into production, please let us know.
 We would like to add them so people can use this as a reference to find what works best for their needs.
-You can contact GunsHolstersAndGear.com here.
+Also, if you are looking to upgrade your G42 sights, check out our night sight round up here.

 GunsHolstersAndGear.com is a for-profit website.
 I do not charge readers a dime to access the information I provide.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.